pdevito3/craftsman/README.md

 ✅ TestContainers updated

-✅ Records for queries and commands
+✅ Records for queries and commands and DTOs

 🕰️ No more queryable exposed in repositories